olavhalleraker/thu-web-IR-project-api/README.md

 # 🔍 BiasSearch API - Tsinghua Web Information Retrieval Project

-This repository (`thu-web-IR-project-api`) provides the backend API for the **BiasSearch** project, an AI-powered news article search engine that retrieves articles relevant to a user's query and classifies them as **in favor**, **against**, or **neutral** with respect to that query.
+This repository ([`thu-web-IR-project-api`](https://github.com/olavhalleraker/thu-web-IR-project-api)) provides the backend API for the **BiasSearch** project, an AI-powered news article search engine that retrieves articles relevant to a user's query and classifies them as **in favor**, **against**, or **neutral** with respect to that query.
 It is developed for the **Web Information Retrieval** course at **Tsinghua University**.

-This frontend connects with the frontend (hosted in the `thu-web-IR-project-webapp repository`) and includes the underlying logic for the system, it handles:
+This repository handles:

 - **News article search** using semantic embeddings and cosine similarity.
 - **Stance classification** relative to the search query using zero-shot language models.
 - **API endpoints** that connect to the frontend (`webapp`) interface.

-The frontend web application (in a separate repository) connects to this API to retrieve and display search results with their classifications
+The frontend web application (hosted in the [`thu-web-IR-project-webapp repository`](https://github.com/olavhalleraker/thu-web-IR-project-webapp)) connects to this API to retrieve and display search results with their classifications

 ## System Overview